-- Weather Conditions: We can almost always get to South Coyote Buttes despite what the weather throws at us.
-The only time we couldn’t get out there was after we got over a foot of snow this past winter.
-We’ll still go even if it’s raining or windy.
-If the weather is truly inclement, your tour guide may suggest you visit an alternate destination.
+- Weather Conditions: We can still access South Coyote Buttes even in the most inclement of conditions.
+If the weather is truly ugly, your tour guide may suggest you visit an alternate destination.
 This decision will be made the day of the outing based on the consensus of the group.
 Note that we cannot offer refunds due to weather unless we cannot go out at all.
-Don’t despise inclement weather – that is often when you get the most dramatic photos!
-Just make sure you dress and prepare adequately for the weather.
+Don’t despise bad weather as that is when you can get the most dramatic photos!
+Just make sure you are prepared for the conditions the day of your tour.

 - Hiking / Fitness: For Cottonwood Cove, it’s a sandy 0.6 mile hike to the first brainrock sections.
 The hike is a little shorter from Paw Hole.
 Once on the brainrock, we’ll show you many of our favorite photo spots.
 Some will require more agility than others.
 You will hike anywhere from 2-5 miles on this outing depending on the mobility of the group and how long we spend at each spot.
 The hiking is not strenuous, but it is over uneven terrain with some short, steep sections.
 All participants should ensure their fitness level is adequate for this trip.